CNBC Europe

 As the most viewed pan-European financial TV channel according to the 2010 EMS survey, the broadcaster reaches over 100 million households across the continent.
 CNBC Europe produces four hours of live programming each weekday and airs reports and content for its global sister stations and the outlets of NBC News.

 History

 1990s

+The final logo of CNBC's NBCUniversal era.
+It is based on the 2022 NBC logo.

 CNBC Europe began broadcasts in March 1996, as a wholly owned subsidiary of NBC.
 On 9 December 1997, the channel announced that it would merge with the Dow Jones news channel in Europe, European Business News (EBN), which had been on air since 1995.
 The merger took place in February 1998, upon which the channel then became known officially as "CNBC Europe – A Service of NBC and Dow Jones".
 The channel also aired on NBC Europe during the European business day until its closure in mid-1998.

 2000s

 CNBC Europe has leaned generally on the U.S. CNBC on-air graphical look in the past.
 However, in June 2003, it revamped a number of its programmes, taking many of them away from the U.S. formats.
 CNBC Europe re-launched its on-air image in September 2004, but instead of adapting the U.S. title sequences for programmes, designed all of its title sequences itself from scratch (while still using the U.S. music adopted in September 2003).

 In July 2005, NBC Universal announced that it would be acquiring the Dow Jones stake in CNBC Europe, subject to required regulatory clearances.
 On 30 December 2005, CNBC Europe became a wholly owned subsidiary of NBC Universal.
 Dow Jones continues to provide content to the channel.
 On 1 January 2006, in line with this, the channel dropped the "A Service of NBC Universal and Dow Jones" tagline.

 On 18 September 2006, CNBC Europe debuted a new graphics package, which is similar to that used by its U.S. counterpart (first seen in the United States on 19 December 2005).
 Like CNBC Asia (which debuted a new graphics package similar to CNBC U.S. and Europe on 30 October 2006), it elected to keep the previous theme music (CNBC Asia did so until March 2007).
 In addition, CNBC Europe also elected to keep its September 2004 opening titles for most programmes.

 The channel adopted a new schedule on 26 March 2007 which included a new pan-regional programme, Capital Connection.
 New title sequences were given to Power Lunch Europe and Europe Tonight to coincide with changes to the form and content of those programmes, but unlike CNBC Asia, no other changes were made to the channel's on air look on this date (although Capital Connection uses CNBC Asia's new graphics as it is produced by that channel).